Sensibly Green Building an Environmentally Friendly Kitchen

 There is little danger of exhausting the material.
 Its harvest cycle is 4-6 years compared to a harvest cycle of 80-100 years in managed timber forests.
 It is harvested without the need to replant because the root system remains intact, so the plant simply regrows, very much like the grass in your lawn after your mow it.
 In a certified sustainable forest, only 20% of the bamboo is harvested annually.

-Flooring mad of bamboo is a manufactured material.
+Flooring made of bamboo is a manufactured material.
 Fabrication requires a lot of heat and pressure and typically uses unfriendly chemicals such as urea-formaldehyde as a binder.

 Whereas wood flooring is a board minimally milled to create tongue-and-groove flooring.
-Bamboo does not naturally occur in a rectangular shape and must first be turned into a board in order to manufacture flooring.
+Bamboo does not naturally occur in a rectangular shape and must first be turned into a board before it can be used to manufacture flooring.
 There are two basic processes in use.

 The "solid board" method of turning round, hollow stalks of bamboo into solid, rectangular flooring planks starts with ripping bamboo stalks into strands.
 The waxy outer skin and any nodes are removed.
 The strands are soaked in boric acid or a lime solution to dissolve starches and sugars.
 After drying in a kiln, the strands are glued and pressed together to form a board.